Siphon880gh/devbrain/Enterprise - DOCKER, Kubernetes, Redis, Server Admin, Scaling/__ Webhosting/Web Service (DNS, Https)/___Server SSL Https 443/Concepts - Free SSL Let’s Encrypt uses ACME Protocol.md

 ```

 The file at this URL should contain the token or a specific content provided by the CA. When the CA performs the HTTP request to this URL, it checks the file's content to verify domain ownership.

+Here’s a clearer and more professional rewrite:

+---

+## ACME / Let’s Encrypt Certificate Limits

+Let’s Encrypt SSL/TLS certificates expire every 90 days.
+If you prefer a longer-term “set it and forget it” solution, you’ll need to purchase a certificate valid for a year or more.

+To avoid service disruptions, it's recommended to automate the renewal process and schedule it a few days before the 90-day expiration—around day 87 is a safe margin.
+This gives you time to catch and fix any potential HTTPS issues.

+Option: Buy a **1-year wildcard SSL** from a provider like **Namecheap** or **SSLs.com**